donaldintech/lcd_fpga/README.md

 ## Programming in VHDL ##

-Breaking down our program into sections provide an easier way to understand what each section does and represent.
+Breaking down our program into sections provide an easier way to understand what each section does and represents.

 **•	Libraries**